JCWW/notes-service/README.md

 # notes-service

-Rust based service for hosting team note taking app.
+A REST backend for team note-taking.